nzolotar/nzolotar/README.md

 ## 🤖 AI-Assisted Development

-Daily **GitHub Copilot** user.
+Daily **GitHub Copilot CLI** user.
 Actively exploring **Claude Code** and agentic workflows - building hands-on with MCP integrations and multi-agent patterns on personal projects.
 AI is part of my engineering toolkit, not a novelty.

+---

+## 🤖 2025- 2030 Goals - Agentic Engineering

+Transitioning into **AI-native full-stack development** - not data science, but engineering production-grade agentic systems that solve real business problems.

+**Building toward:**
+- Designing and operating **multi-agent workflows** for business process automation
+- Implementing **document processing pipelines** - extraction, parsing, classification at scale
+- Building **agentic scheduling systems** that trigger, coordinate, and log business actions
+- Orchestrating **agent teams** using frameworks like LangGraph, AutoGen, or custom MCP stacks
+- Structuring **audit trails and logging** for agentic workflows in regulated industries

+My edge: deep backend architecture (.NET, Azure, SQL) + cloud infrastructure knowledge applied to agentic systems - not prompt engineering, but **engineering systems that run agents in production**.

 ---